 “Now you girls go do whatever it is you do to make me the envy of all the men in the Ahr Valley and I’ll phone for reservations.”

 “Maybe the Pinger’s would like to join us?”
 Gaby wondered as they started to go up to their rooms to get ready.

 “Sounds like a good idea,” Jenny called down from the top of the stairs.

 “Give the Pinger’s a ring and see if they want to join us.”

 “Okay.”
 However, just as he reached for the reciever, the phone rang.

 “Hallo?
 Oh … Hallo, George.
 Ja, sie ist hier... in deinem Büro um 10:00 Uhr morgen?
 Wir sind dann da … Auf Wiedersehen.”

-“Who called?” she asked as she walked up behind him.
+“Who was that?” she asked as she walked up behind him.

-“George … he wanted to make sure we had Gaby in his office at ten, tomorrow morning…” Dave replied as he turned to face Jenny and then in a hushed tone added, “At least that’s one thing going her way.”
+“George … he reminded me to have Gaby in his office at ten tomorrow morning…” Dave replied as he turned to face Jenny and then in a hushed tone added, “At least that’s one thing going her way.”